fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_firewall_multicastaddress6.html.markdown

 * `ip6` - IPv6 address prefix (format: xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx/xxx).
 * `name` - IPv6 multicast address name.
 * `tagging` - Tagging.
 The structure of `tagging` block is documented below.
+* `visibility` - Enable/disable visibility of the IPv6 multicast address on the GUI.
+Valid values: `disable`, `enable`.

 * `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.

 The `tagging` block supports: